 To take that thought a bit further, I'd say that "healthy" isn't just a diet, or even a lifestyle, it's a state of mind.
 Being healthy means thinking about how you treat your body.
 It's reading up on the benefits or possible hazards of the food you eat, and taking that information to heart.
 Being healthy is less about what specific choices you make, and more about making the decision to take responsibility for your own health.

 This attitude makes even more sense when you think about all of the different sorts of "healthy" people out there.
 What's healthy for me, might be torture to you.
 What's healthy for you, might be all wrong for me.
 For example, Melissa Joulwan, author of Well Fed, feels amazing on a paleo diet, when I'm pretty sure that would kill me.

 The truth is that there is no absolute right way to live your life.
-Personally, I believe that a whole foods, plant-based diet is the healthiest one, but then, I also believe that occasional indulgences make life worth living.
-The right balance for my physical and emotional well-being seems to be a mostly vegan diet with the occasional bbq rib indiscretion.
+Personally, I believe that a whole foods, plant-based diet is the healthiest one for me, but then, I also believe that occasional indulgences make life worth living.
+The right balance for my physical and emotional well-being seems to be a mostly vegan diet with the occasional bbq rib or ice cream sundae indiscretion.
 Would this diet work for everyone?
 On paper it might, but in practice, surely not.
 Hell, this diet wouldn't have even worked for me prior to this point in my life.